KhaeraB/P12-SportSee/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+### Author
+Belkadi Khaera

+### Technologies
+Javascript

+Sassv-1.54.5

+React-18.2.0

+React-Router-6.3.0

+Recharts-2.1.14

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run on local server:
 ### `npm start`

 Runs the app in the development mode.\